-For a discussion of the public function test, see Florer v.
-Congregation Pidyon Shevuyim, N.A., 639 F.3d 916, 924-26 (9th Cir.
-2011); Wright, 48 F.4th at 1124.
-For a discussion of the joint action test, see Pasadena Republican Club v.
-W. Justice Ctr., 985 F.3d 1161, 1167-71 (9th Cir.
-2021).
-For a discussion of the state compulsion test, see Johnson v.
-Knowles, 113 F.3d 1114, 1119-20 (9th Cir.
-1997).
-For a discussion of the governmental nexus test, see Lindke v.
-Freed,

-601 U.S. 187, 199 (2024) (holding that where a city manager deleted comments from posts on his individual social media page and blocked the commenter, a showing of state action would require a plaintiff to show that the city manager “(1) had actual authority to speak on behalf of the State on a particular matter, and (2) purported to exercise that authority in the relevant posts”).
+For a discussion of whether a public official’s social media activity constitutes action under color of state law, see Lindke v.
+Freed, 601 U.S. 187, 199 (2024) (holding that where a city manager deleted comments from posts on his individual social media page and blocked the commenter, a showing of state action would require a plaintiff to show that the city manager “(1) had actual authority to speak on behalf of the State on a particular matter, and (2) purported to exercise that authority in the relevant posts”); Garnier v.
+O’onnor-Ratcliff, 136 F.4th 1181, 1192-94 (9th Cir.
+2025) (applying the Lindke test to hold that a school board president’s blocking of parents on social media accounts that most closely resembled official accounts constituted state action).

-Revised March 2025
+Revised September 2025